numtel/voice-coder/README.md

 Selects the text inside the closest curly `{}` braces, can then ask Sam to rewrite that selection

+> Expand selection

+Expand selection to be full lines, useful after 'select inside curly' to get a full function/if statement/etc

+> Undo

+Undo the last voice command

 > Anything else

 Transcript is typed into the document